-In our archive you will find over 240 copies of dealer catalogues, sales catalogues, leaflets, price lists, order lists and many other original documents from former figure manufacturers with a total of over 4,500 pages.
+In our archive you will find 248 copies of dealer catalogues, sales catalogues, leaflets, price lists, order lists and many other original documents from former figure manufacturers with a total of 4.711 pages.
 These are shown to our PREMIUM members in high resolution so that they can browse through the old catalogues as they wish.

 In addition, these original sources were linked to the figures and accessories of the collector's catalogue, so that the proof of the former production period can be kept here.

 In order to visit the Toy Soldier Gallery websites, it is not absolutely necessary to register and log in as a member.
 Please note, however, that many sites are only available to registered members.